Rabbival/bevy_play_card/docs/using_the_crate.md

 ### Using [Card Line Requests](../src/cards/card_lines/event.rs)
-Although you could interact with the entities directly, you can spare yourself some boilerplate by firing events using `EventWriter<CardLineRequest>`, already listened to by the plugin.
+Although you could interact with the entities directly, you can spare yourself some boilerplate by firing events using `MessageWriter<CardLineRequest>`, already listened to by the plugin.
 Each [`CardLineRequest`](../src/cards/card_lines/event.rs) contains the entity of the line to which it'll be applied and a request type with relevant additional data if there's any.
 The variants of `CardLineRequestType` are as follows: